Petrelli/zhe/_pages/presentations.md

 Your presentation may focus on, for example:

-- a Chinese company in the communications industry
+- A Chinese company in the communications industry
-- a Chinese app or platform related to communication
+- A Chinese app or platform related to communication
-- a communication technology developed or widely applied in China
+- A communication technology developed or widely applied in China
-- a research trend or innovation in China related to communication technologies
+- A research trend or innovation in China related to communication technologies

 You should clearly explain which course concept(s) your topic is related to, such as **communication networks, cellular networks, IoT, satellite communications, or future communication technologies**.